Invoca/developer-docs/source/api_documentation/transactions.rst

     - Description

   * - from=
-    - Starting date in user’s time zone, in format YYYY-MM-DD.
+    - Starting date in user's time zone, in format YYYY-MM-DD.
 Example: 2011-06-01.
 Inclusive.

   * - to=
-    - Ending date in user’s time zone, in format YYYY-MM-DD.
+    - Ending date in user's time zone, in format YYYY-MM-DD.
 Example: 2011-06-07.
 Inclusive.

   * - limit=
     -  Max number of transactions to return at a time.
 Defaults to 1000.
 Limited to at most 4000.